 We Need Your Help.
 Lots of It.North Sunflower Medical Center is on a hiring spree.
-We just re-launched our Careers page and, as of this morning, we had five job openings to fill.
-Everything from a Pediatric LPN position to a Certified Nurse Assistant.
-And others.
+We just re-launched our Careers page.
 Truth be told, this is not the first time we’ve gone on a hiring binge.
 Over the past year, North Sunflower Medical Center created quite a few new jobs.
 We also work hard to provide training and advancement opportunities so we can provide the best care anywhere.
 That means we are frequently looking to fill the positions of people who have moved into higher level jobs and improved their careers.
 Some hospitals may see that as a problem.
 At North Sunflower Medical Center, we wouldn’t have it any other way.
 Jobs at North Sunflower Medical Center offer good pay and even better benefits.
 As our website says, If you work at North Sunflower long enough, people say everybody starts to treat each other like one big family.
 We share a commitment to providing our patients with the best care possible.
 We all work hard to get better at our jobs every day and agree that you are never too old to stop learning.
 And we feel part of the Ruleville community because it is so connected to who we are.
 If that sounds like you, then we’d love to have you become one of us.

 ICMY (In Case You Missed It): The Aster AwardsYou might have noticed our latest round of advertising around town.
 Well, you’re not alone.
 A few weeks ago, North Sunflower Medical Center was awarded seven Aster Awards, honoring excellence in healthcare advertising.
 We were particularly proud of the recognition we got for the design of the Great Ruleville Roast T-shirt, but the Aster committee took special notice of a number of our community outreach campaigns including two of our TV commercials ("Man on the Street", "Man on the Street 2" ), Dr. Jason Morris’ educational video ("Central Venous Line Placement") and even our post last Christmas on this blog ("Blue Christmas: Four Tips for Reducing Anxiety During the Holidays").
 The Aster Awards is a medical marketing awards program recognizing healthcare marketing professionals for outstanding excellence in advertising.
 You can view a complete list of Aster Award winners here: (https://www.asterawards.com/winners/).